5-Minute Sweet & Spicy Sriracha Sauce

-This spicy sweet sriracha sauce was first created for my sweet potato fritters recipe.
+This spicy sweet sriracha sauce recipe was first created for my sweet potato fritters recipe and my baked sweet potato slices with brown sugar and butter.
 Like most dippable, fried, sweet potato treats, those fritters needed something that was worthy of them.
-Ketchup clashes, mayo is too bland, BBQ sauce overwhelms, and honey was too sweet.
+Ketchup clashes, mayo is too bland, BBQ sauce overwhelms, and honey is too sweet.
 While honey mustard was good, it wasn’t great.
+I wanted a dipping sauce with the perfect balance of spicy and sweet, full of flavor but not too much heat.

 How is this version different from the original?